emberjs/rfcs/text/0000-remove-jquery.md

 Thereby they make their dependency on jQuery explicit, which in turn helps users to make an educated choice if they deem this to be acceptable.

+### Extend ember-fetch

+The `ember-fetch` addon integrates the newer [`Fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) nicely into an Ember app, with an (optional) polyfill for older browsers.
+This can be used as a replacement for the jQuery-based `ember-ajax`.

+One piece that is missing so far when switching is a convenient way to customize all outgoing requests, e.g. to add HTTP headers for authentication tokens.
+When using jQuery's AJAX implementation, this could be easily done using its [`prefilter`](http://api.jquery.com/jquery.ajaxprefilter/) function.
+To facilitate something similar when using `ember-fetch`, the addon should be extended with an appropriate API, e.g. by adding a simple service through which fetch requests are issued, which provides similar features for customization.
+The exact API of such a service is however out of scope for this RFC.

+### Make ember-data use ember-fetch

+It must be ensured that all parts of the core Ember experience work flawlessly without jQuery.
+Currently `ember-data` is still relying on jQuery for its XHR requests.
+By the time this RFC is implemented (i.e. the deprecation messages are added), it must work out of the box without jQuery.

+Fortunately [migration efforts](https://github.com/emberjs/data/pull/5386) are well advanced to support the `fetch` API through `ember-fetch`, so we can expect that to land soon enough that it does not block the transition.

 ### Update app blueprint

 The blueprint to create a new app with `ember new` should be updated to not use jQuery by default.
 This involves to
 * disable jQuery integration by default (in `config/optional-features.json`)
 * remove the `@ember/jquery` package
-* replace `ember-ajax` with `ember-fetch`, as the former is based on jQuery
+* replace `ember-ajax` with `ember-fetch`
 * add the [`no-jquery`](https://github.com/ember-cli/eslint-plugin-ember/blob/master/docs/rules/no-jquery.md) rule to the default ESLint config

 ### Timeline

 During Ember 3.x:
-* migrate the jQuery integration features to the `@ember/jquery` package
+1. migrate the jQuery integration features to the `@ember/jquery` package
-* add deprecation warnings as stated above
-* update the blueprints as stated above
+2. update the blueprints as stated above
+3. add deprecation warnings as stated above

 Upon Ember 4.0
 * remove deprecated functions
 * remove the jQuery specific code paths in the `EventDispatcher`

-#### Potential blockers

-It must be ensured that all parts of the core Ember experience work flawlessly without jQuery.
-Currently `ember-data` is still relying on jQuery for its XHR requests.
-By the time this RFC is implemented (i.e. the deprecation messages are added), it must support work out of the box without jQuery.

-Fortunately [migration efforts](https://github.com/emberjs/data/pull/5386) are well advanced to support the `fetch` API through `ember-fetch`, and we can be expected that to land soon enough that it does not block the transition.

 ## How we teach this